hackerlank/EasyDjango/README.md

   * an extension to the base Django's setting, allowing to split your configuration into several files (default values provided by EasyDjango, constants values for your project, deployement parameters, local values for development),
   * an unified signal dispatcher, using bi-directionnal websockets through Celery and Redis.
 You can call Python and Javascript signals from the Python or the Javascript side,
-  * auto-configuration for several widespread Django apps (Django-Debug-Toolbar, Django-Redis-Sessions, Django-Pipeline) if they are present,
+  * auto-configuration for a few widespread Django apps (Django-Debug-Toolbar, Django-Redis-Sessions, Django-Pipeline) if they are present,
   * a base template using the well-known Bootstrap3 (but of course you can use any other templates),
+  * valid default Django settings (like logs),
-  * create new Django projects that are working and deployable out-of-box (even if you finally replace all default templates and views).
+  * create new Django projects that are working and deployable out-of-the-box (even if you finally replace all default templates and views).

 Creating a new project
 ----------------------